iKarTehFox/web-clock-docs/docs-dev/debugging.md

 As these colors are intended for testing purposes only, they cannot be imported back into Online Web Clock and will return a verification error when uploaded.

 ### Settings
-The two options in this section are for testing settings exports, specifically to check for any anomalies in the exported JSON data.
+The two options in this section are for debugging settings exports, specifically to check for any anomalies in the exported JSON data.

 ![A screenshot of the Settings debugging options.](/assets/images/docs-Development/debugging/settings.png)